Stacked tempeh patties with creamy sauce, served with cucumber, tomato, and pita bread.

 What Makes Royal Tempeh Different from Traditional Tempeh?

 You might be wondering what sets Royal Tempeh apart from other options.
 While traditional tempeh is made from fermented soybeans, Royal Tempeh stands out for its USDA Certified, Non-GMO quality, ensuring you get a clean, trustworthy plant-based protein.
-It’s known for its consistent firmness and mild, nutty flavor—unlike some tempeh that can taste bitter—making it a perfect choice for both beginners and seasoned cooks.
+It’s known for its consistent firmness and mild, nutty flavor—unlike some raw tempeh that can taste bitter—making it a perfect choice for both beginners and seasoned cooks.
+No wonder many consider it among the best tempeh brands available.

-Compared to tofu’s soft and smooth texture, Royal Tempeh comes in a dense, cake-like block that crumbles easily without turning mushy.
+Compared to tofu’s soft and smooth texture, Royal Tempeh comes in a dense, cake-like tempeh block that crumbles easily without turning mushy.
 This makes it especially useful when preparing falafel, where the right crumbly yet cohesive dough is key.
+It also works beautifully in other tempeh dishes, from stir-fries to tempeh meatballs.

 Its firm texture also means it cooks evenly, whether pan-fried or oven-baked.
-The result is falafel that’s crisp on the outside, tender on the inside, and packed with hearty flavor—a level of quality and reliability you’ll only find with Royal Tempeh.
+The result is falafel that’s crisp on the outside, tender on the inside, and packed with hearty flavor—a level of quality and reliability you’ll only find with Royal Tempeh, whether you buy it in-store or through an online vegan store for convenient vegan shopping online.

 Essential Ingredients and Equipment for Tempeh Falafel